hombreperro45/docs/docs/compilation/osxppc.md

 ### Building Cores

-The easiest way to build all the cores (for iOS) is to use libretro-super.
+The easiest way to build all the cores (for OSX PowerPC) is to use libretro-super.

 To build all cores for OSX, run